 The print material which the Bodleian Library received in its capacity as an EDC (1963 - 2020) is available on the Ground Floor of the Bodleian Law Library.

-The EDC contains the official publications of the European Union:
+The collection contains historical official publications of the European Union:

 Legislation and law reports